 For example, if you live in a state with a $5,000 monthly penalty divisor, use a gift deed to transfer ownership of your home worth $350,000 to your daughter, and then apply for Medicaid four years later, you would be facing a 70-month penalty period!
 Ideally in this scenario, you would wait one more year until the asset transfer was just outside of the look-back period to apply for Medicaid.
 Yes, you and/or your family would have to pay for one year of nursing home care out of pocket totaling approximately $60,000.
 But, it would make far more sense than applying for Medicaid as soon as you need long-term care and incurring a nearly six-year penalty period during which you would still be responsible for paying your own long-term care costs.
 Remember, any gifts that take place outside of the five-year look-back period do not count against one’s eligibility.

 Not all gifts trigger Medicaid penalties.

-Another exception to the general rule is a gift (or the creation of a trust) for a child who is blind or disabled under the Social Security Administration’s rules.
+Another exception to the general rule is a gift (or the creation and funding of a trust) for a child who is blind or disabled under the Social Security Administration’s rules.
 No penalty will be attached to such a gift, no matter how large.

-Seek Professional Help with Medicaid Planning
+Seek Professional Help With Medicaid Planning

 The bottom line is that successfully applying for Medicaid is very rarely a do-it-yourself project.
 Even finding professionals who have a clear understanding of a particular state’s Medicaid program and eligibility requirements can be difficult.
 Mistakes can have devastating, long-term effects on a family and their finances.
-If you or someone you know plans to apply for Medicaid, it’s best to research certified elder law attorneys and even financial advisers in your area to guide you through the application process.
+If you or someone you know plans to apply for long-term care Medicaid, it’s best to research certified elder law attorneys and even financial planners in your area to guide you through the application process.